MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-overview.md

 ## Region availability and languages supported

 Copilot in Dynamics 365 Sales is available in regions and languages listed in the [Copilot international availability report](https://releaseplans.microsoft.com/availability-reports/?report=copilotfeaturereport).

+You can filter the report by product name, region, and language to know whether a Copilot feature is available in your specific region and language or the list of Copilot features available in your preferred region and language.
+The following screenshot illustrates the Copilot in Dynamics 365 Sales features available in Europe and are supported in German: